 - In a large bowl, stir together the oat flour and almond meal along with ¾ cup cornmeal, 2 teaspoons baking powder, and ½ teaspoon kosher salt.

-- In a medium bowl, whisk together two eggs.
+- In a medium bowl, whisk together 2 eggs.
 Then whisk in ⅓ cup milk, ⅓ cup maple syrup, 1 teaspoon vanilla extract, ½ tablespoon orange zest, and ⅓ cup fresh squeezed orange juice.
-Melt 2 tablespoons butter (in the microwave or over the stove).
+Melt 2 tablespoons butter.

 - Pour the wet ingredients into the dry ingredients, pouring in the melted butter last.
 Stir with a large spoon until just combined (avoid over-stirring).
 Let the batter sit for 5 minutes to thicken.